 - Evaluations: $100 to $250

 New or recently restrung pianos require tuning more frequently than older pianos because the new strings are stretching.
+It’s a good idea to tune a new piano three or four times in its first year to help the strings settle.
 However, an older, neglected piano usually requires more extensive repairs and refinements before tuning, which will make the overall cost higher than with a standard tuning.
 Also, the more out of tune a piano, the more the tuning might cost.

 Level of service

 Some lower-priced tuners might simply readjust a piano’s strings.
-More meticulous (and expensive) professionals typically look at other aspects of the piano, such a squeaky foot pedal or a "sticky" key.
+More meticulous (and expensive) professionals typically look at other aspects of the piano, such squeaky foot pedals or sticky keys.
+Not all piano tuners offer these kinds of "spiff job" services.
+So if a piano needs some TLC besides just the tuning, be sure to tell tuners upfront so they can price your job accordingly.

 A select few piano tuners are certified as Registered Piano Technicians (RPTs), but that’s not necessarily a measure of their quality.
 Many unregistered piano tuners have as much experience and are just as outstanding.